 Fort Myers Man Sentenced In Child Pornography Distribution Case

-Fort Myers, Florida – United States District Judge John E. Steele today sentenced Warren Hamilton (59, Ft.
-Myers) to 10 years in federal prison for distributing and possessing child pornography.
-The Court also ordered him to pay a fine of $17,500, serve a life term of supervision, and register as a sex offender following his release from prison.
-He pleaded guilty on November 18, 2014.
+Fort Myers, Florida – U.S. District Judge John A. Steele has sentenced David E. Judd (35, Ft.
+Myers) to 72 months in federal prison for distributing and possessing child pornography.
+The Court also ordered him to serve a life term of supervision as a sexual offender.
+Judd pleaded guilty on January 26, 2015.

-This case was investigated by the Florida Department of Law Enforcement and U.S. Immigration and Customs Enforcement’s Homeland Security Investigations.
+This case was investigated by the Lee County Sherriff’s Office and the Federal Bureau of Investigation’s Child Exploitation Unit.
 It was prosecuted by Assistant United States Attorney Tama Koss Caldarone.